voltrue2/gracenode/src/udp/README.md

 });
 ```

-**NOTE**: You may pass an array of command IDs instead of a command ID to hook multiple commands.
+**NOTE**: You may pass an array of command IDs instead of a command ID to register multiple command hooks.

 Example: